 You're not unemployed, you're "between jobs" and looking for your next career opportunity.
-Following these three critical job search tips will help seize this new opportunity.
+Following these three critical job search tips will help you seize this new opportunity.

 Avoid Negative People At All Costs

 Support groups seem great in theory, but are often ineffective in practice.
-Be selective to which events you attend and be mindful of the company you keep.
+Be selective of which events you attend and be mindful of the company you keep.
 If you aren't leaving the events feeling happy and energized, then you shouldn't go anymore.